lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/04-expansion.rst

     +-----------------+--------------------+--------------------+

-TODO: Notes regarding the resistors on muxed pins.
+.. todo:: Notes regarding the resistors on muxed pins.

 Connector P9
 ==============